hippo00/DBA-Education/public/markdown/BussinessProcessManager/GeneralBPM/TestEnvironments.md

 ## Summary
 This section provides links and information about building and maintaining software testing environments for training and for case handling.
 For case handling, always use an IBM-approved environment and properly secure and maintain your environment to ensure security compliance.

+## Contents

+* Test Environments for New IBMers on Day 1
+* Test Environments for Training
+* Test Environments for Cases

 ---

 ## Test Environments for New IBMers on Day 1